 - Josue Figurua – Like Isaac, Josue (Joshua in English) has cerebral palsy.
 His family also lives about a block from Gabi.
 Josue’s birthday is June 15, 2000.
 Josue’s family struggles to afford medical care for him because his stepfather, Christian, has a prosthetic leg due to a train accident.
 He cannot work so Josue’s mom Nancy stays in their two room house to care for his needs.
 She earns some income by doing laundry and simple clerical work at home.

-Every week children can bring their offering to one of three locations: The Discovery Zone Hallway, Zone 45 Hallway, or inside the Zone 1 Building.
+Every week children can bring their offering to one of two locations: The first floor hallway in front of Room 114, or inside Large Group Room 210.
 Every penny that is given goes toward our commitment of $300 per month for the three ministries above.

 Hillside Missionaries in Honduras

 In September 2013, two of our own, Sean and Whitney Warner, sold everything they owned and moved to Danli to assist the Llamado Eterno church and the Honduras Education Fund.

 The Honduras Education Project is a child sponsorship program administrated by a separate non-profit, Empowering Education International.
 For $40 per month, you can sponsor a child to address the financial obstacles preventing the child from attending school by offering a complete scholarship.
 This pays for a complete uniform, registration costs, school supplies, daily transportation to school and daily lunch money.
 The program is administrated by Pastor Arturo & Ruth and Sean & Whitney and the Llamado Eterno church, where they meet not only their physical needs, but also their spiritual and emotional ones as well.
 For more information on the program, click here